 How much does the UK licence cost?

 Members of our “Small WEEE” and “Small Batteries” services and non-Valpak companies must purchase a licence separately.
 The cost in 2017 is £295 (excl.
 VAT); this is an annual fee, and is subject to change each calendar year at Valpak’s discretion.

 Valpak also offers sub-licenses to some other packaging compliance schemes.
-If you are not a member of Valpak we suggest that you check with your scheme whether they have a green dot sub-license in place and, if so, under what terms and costs.
+If you are not a member of Valpak we suggest that you check with your scheme whether they have a green dot sub-licence in place and, if so, under what terms and costs.